BrendanGasparin/100-days-of-code-2022/log.md

 1. N/A (Can't post work because of academic integrity policy.)

+### Day 14: May 23, 2022

+**Today's Progress:** Completed black and white filter from CS50 Pset4 Filter-Less problem.
+Took an entire hour because of a bug involving misplaced parentheses.

+**Link(s) to work**
+1. N/A (Can't post work because of academic integrity policy.)

+### Day 15: May 24, 2022

+**Today's Progress:** Completed sepia filter from CS50 Pset4 Filter-Less problem.
+Took an entire hour because of a bug that I could only resolve by rewriting the whole filter from scratch a second time.

+**Link(s) to work**
+1. N/A (Can't post work because of academic integrity policy.)

 <hr />

 # 100 Days Of Code (2021) - Log